SEFSC/FATES-ATI-FrameXtraction/_docs/index.md

 summary: This is a placeholder markdown document that will render as the index.html page for the documentation site.
 Replace content as desired.
 ---

-## HOWTO: IOOS Jekyll Documentation Theme
+## HOWTO: SEFSC Jekyll Documentation Theme

-Instructions on using this theme can be found in the [HOWTO - IOOS Jekyll Documentation Theme](./howto.html) page.
+Instructions on using this theme can be found in the [HOWTO - SEFSC Jekyll Documentation Theme](./howto.html) page.

 ## Header 1